OdhakByJash/Fingerprint_Recognition/README.md

 # Fingerprint Recognition System

 This project implements a modular fingerprint recognition system for biometric authentication.
 It supports three main operations: **Enrollment**, **Verification (1:1 matching)**, and **Identification (1:N matching)**.
-The system is designed for extensibility, robust feature extraction, and ease of use via both command-line and graphical interfaces.
+The system is designed for extensibility, robust feature extraction, and ease of use via both command-line and graphical interfaces

 ## Features